ConorsLeftReality/ALT02-DataAnalytics/README.md

 # Mode:
 #   1. Mode of job title
 #   2. Mode of Experience
-#   3. Mode of Countrys worked
+#   3. Mode of Countrys of work
-#   4. Mode of Countries lived in (retitle these conor)
+#   4. Mode of Residence Countries
 # Median:
 #   1. Median salary by title
 #   2. Median salary by country
 #   3. Median salary by experience
 #   4. Median salary over time
 # Range:
-#   1. Range of Pay (Highest to lowest, while displaying the lowest and highest salary)
+#   1. Range of Pay (Highest to lowest, while displaying the lowest and highest salary) (TODO CONOR)
 #   2. Range of Pay by User Defined Country (Prints Country list when selected)
 #   3. Range of Pay by User Defined Title (Prints list)
 #   4. Range of Pay by User Defined Experience (Prints list)